top of page

 Short Bio: Professor at Brown University, Professor de Clippel's research covers topics in mechanism design, behavioral economics, bargaining, distributive justice, cooperative games, and repeated games.
 Trained as a micro theorist, his research has expanded over the years to also incorporate the use of experimental economics to shed light on these problematics.
 Professor de Clippel currently serves as associate editor for the American Economic Review and Theoretical Economics, and has been the recipient over the years of multiple NSF grants.

-Title of the keynote presentation: TBA
+Title of the keynote presentation: Caution in the Face of Complexity

 Geoffroy de Clippel